Establishment Clause: Blue laws

 In the 1964 case McGowan v.
 Maryland, the Supreme Court held that blue laws which restricted the sale of goods on Sundays (and were originally intended to increase Church attendance) did not violate the Establishment Clause because they served a present secular purpose of providing a uniform day of rest for everyone.

 Establishment Clause for the states dispute

-Clarence Thomas, Justice of the Supreme Court of the United States, has disputed that the Establishment Clause applies to the states, thereby making it possible for the states to establish a state religion.
+A 2013 YouGov poll found that 34% of Americans would favor establishing Christianity as the official state religion in their own state, 47% would be opposed and 19% were undecided.
+Clarence Thomas, Justice of the Supreme Court of the United States, has opined that the Establishment Clause does not apply to the states.
+If held as a majority opinion, this would confirm the right of individual states to establish a state religion.

-In 2013, North Carolina politicians proposed a bill that could have seen North Carolina establish an official religion for the state.
+In 2013, North Carolina state legislators proposed a bill that could have seen North Carolina establish an official religion for the state.
+The proposed bill was not enacted into state law.

-An 2013 YouGov poll found that 34% of people would favor establishing Christianity as the official state religion in their own state, 47% would be opposed and 19% were undecided.